cyclosm/cyclosm-cartocss-style/CONTRIBUTING.md

 Please also run `scripts/generate_taginfo.py` and commit the resulting `taginfo.json` file before submitting a pull request.

+Finally, please list your main modifications in the `CHANGELOG.md` file.

 ### Useful scripts

 When submitting a pull request, please check that the size of the generated